purplesyringa/site/blog/bringing-faster-exceptions-to-rust/index.md

 }
 ```

-Here we generate a type-erased panic payload object that wraps the format arguments in another type-erased box, and then we invoke the panic hook -- before unwinding even starts!
+Here, we generate a type-erased panic payload object that wraps the format arguments in another type-erased box, and then we invoke the panic hook -- before unwinding even starts!

 Luckily, we can skip most of this logic by calling `std::panic::resume_unwind` instead of `panic!`.
-This function ignores the panic hook and takes a `Box<dyn Any + Send>` argument instead of an arbitrary format string, so we can shed some load:
+This function ignores the panic hook and takes a `Box<dyn Any + Send>` argument instead of an arbitrary format string, which lets us shed some load:

 ```rust
 b.iter(|| {